 Gilbert Romme

 Gilbert RommeAmong the Martyrs of Prairial, his is perhaps the least forgotten name: Gilbert Romme.
 After the fall of Robespierre, he was one of the last Montagnards who supported the popular uprising in the spring of 1795 and were therefore sentenced to death.
 But the condemned men escaped the executioner: they stabbed themselves.
-Together with Fabre d’Églantine, Romme had developed the Republican Calendar, whose orientation toward nature, astronomy, and the decimal system still fascinates today.
+Romme had developed Republican Calendar, whose orientation toward nature, astronomy, and the decimal system still fascinates today.
 The calendar had only a short life.
 It died with the Republic.
 And Gilbert Romme himself did not grow old.

 1750 - 1795